guyogev/guyogev.github.io/_posts/2018-12-28-preformance-and-devtools.md

 ## Performance matters

-First, why should even care?
+First, why should we even care?

 Well, retaining users is hard.
 This days users expect things to be fast and smooth.
 [Google's study](https://www.thinkwithgoogle.com/intl/en-154/insights-inspiration/research-data/need-mobile-speed-how-mobile-latency-impacts-publisher-revenue/) shows even a few seconds of loading time lag can make the *session duration* drop and *bounce rate* climb.